vcvpaiva/AlgebraicCategories/Curry-Howard-Correspondence/readme.md

-A compact, practical plan to drop into the repository.
+A compact, practical plan to make into a repository.

-It’s tailored so the knowledge-base contains only categories that have a clear Curry–Howard (proofs-as-programs / formulae-as-types / internal language) relationship to logics.
+Tailored so the knowledge-base contains only categories that have a clear Curry–Howard (proofs-as-programs / formulae-as-types / internal language) relationship to logics.

 Includes:
 * (1) scope and goals,